Eye Health Central

 There are other, less common reasons for developing blepharitis.
 Allergies can cause itchy, swollen eyes that are irritated further by rubbing.
 In these cases, allergy medication can bring relief and resolve the blepharitis entirely.

 For others, their eyelashes are host to demodex, a type of microscopic parasite responsible for mange in dogs and cats.
-This can be treated and cured entirely with a combination of medications, good housekeeping and scrupulous hygiene.
+This can be treated and cured entirely with a combination of medications, good housekeeping, and scrupulous hygiene.
+Don't panic, Demodex mites are actually very common and are found naturally on the skin of many healthy adults.
+Problems only arise when their numbers become excessive.

 Your doctor or eye care professional can diagnose blepharitis by inspecting the eyelids.
 Unless your eye is extremely painful, it’s probably not necessary to go to the hospital.
 Sometimes, a sample of your tears will be taken to test for fungus or bacteria.
 Medication therapy usually begins immediately after diagnosis, and you can expect to feel relief from your symptoms within a few days.